 And that’s how this lasagna was born.

-I used store-bought ricotta in this recipe (cashew-based so that it is dairy-free).
+This recipe is hands down my favorite lasagna, because it’s both filling and delicious.
+And I use a few shortcuts here to make life easier: I used store-bought ricotta in this recipe (cashew-based so that it is dairy-free).
 I use dairy-free mozzarella as well.
 You can also make your own dairy-free ricotta using my Two-Ingredient Cashew Ricotta recipe.

 I also used jarred red sauce, which – GASP! – I realize sounds questionable for an Italian.
 But I swear by this delicious, simple, and clean brand I found (which I add a key ingredient to), and I always keep a few jars in my pantry for those nights I need a quick and easy dinner.